Dhruvah-spec/Network-Good-Adoption-as-a-Coordination-Game/README.md

 Variant 2 - Under the second variation, the players playing the rule will not include their own vote in deciding what their next move should be, player 1 would be excluded from the set.
 Self-inclusion logic for rule 3 is not followed under this variation.

+This study simulates all possible combinations of the heuristic rules discussed above within different network topologies for every state the game can take (players 1, 3, 4 playing A and players 5, 6 playing D, for example, is one possible state).

 ## Network Topologies
 | Topology            | Description                                                                 | Key Properties                                                                                  | ASCII Diagram |
 |---------------------|-----------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------|---------------|